On the intersection of local Arthur packets for classical groups and applications

 \section{Introduction}

-Let $F$ be a non-Archimedean local field.
+Let $F$ be a non-Archimedean local field of characteristic zero.
 Let $\mathrm{G}_n$ denote the split groups $\Sp_{2n}, \SO_{2n+1}$ and let $G_n=\mathrm{G}_n(F)$.
-Then the Langlands dual groups are given by $\mathrm{G}^\vee_n(\BC) = \SO_{2n+1}(\BC), \Sp_{2n}(\BC)$.
-In his fundamental work \cite{Art13}, Arthur introduced the local Arthur packets which are finite sets of representations of $G_n$, parametrized by local Arthur parameters.
-Local Arthur parameters are defined as a direct sum of irreducible representations
+The Langlands dual groups are given by $\widehat{\mathrm{G}}_n(\BC) = \SO_{2n+1}(\BC), \Sp_{2n}(\BC)$, respectively.
+In the fundamental work \cite{Art13}, to characterize the local components of discrete automorphic representations, Arthur introduced local Arthur packets which are finite sets of representations of $G_n$, parametrized by local Arthur parameters.
+Local Arthur parameters are defined as $\widehat{\mathrm{G}}_n(\BC)$-conjugacy classes of direct sum of irreducible representations